hymnsrepo/hymnsrepo-site/_hymns/hail-mary-full-of-grace.md

 ---
-title: "Hail Mary, full of grace"
+title: Hail Mary, full of grace
+subtitle: Aniceto Nazareth
 ---

 **Hail Mary, full of grace and Mother of our God,